 Part 5.
 Upper and Lower Bounds

 The upper and lower bounds for the constraint vector still needs to be set.
 The dynamics equation is set up as an equality constraint, so the upper and lower bounds are both zero.
+The initial condition constraint is also an equality constraint, since the first state vector must be equal to the input state vector.
 The rest of the constraints have a lower bound close to infinity.

 Constraints for the optimization variables are set separately.
 This is where the friction cone restraint for Fz comes into play.
 The reaction force perpendicular to the ground (assumed flat) must be upward, because the robot can only push itself away from the ground rather than pull itself toward the ground.
 Therefore, the lower bound on all Fz is 0.